Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Methodology

 \subsection{Alternative approaches used for comparison}

-In this work, we address two DA settings with label space discrepancies: \textit{Partial} DA and \textit{OpenSet\&Partial} DA, with a particular focus on the extreme case where only one class is shared between two domains.
+In this work, we address two DA settings with label space discrepancies: \textit{Partial} DA and \textit{Open-Partial} DA, with a particular focus on the extreme case where only one class is shared between two domains.
 While for \textit{Partial} DA, some approaches have been proposed, only few are suitable for this extreme scenario.
 The approaches proposed in those few publications are used for comparison for the \textit{Partial} DA experiments.
-Besides (1) the \textit{Baseline}, we compare the proposed methodology to the following approaches: (2) a unilateral feature alignment approach in its unsupervised \textit{Unilateral} implementation as well as in the implementation where the label of the target's healthy class is used for alignment \textit{Unilateral$^{*}$} \cite{wang2020missing} as well as two data generation approaches - (3) \textit{GenAlign} \cite{li2018cross} and (4) \textit{PixelDA} \cite{bousmalis2016domain}.
+Besides (1) the \textit{Baseline}, we compare the proposed methodology to the following approaches: (2) a unilateral feature alignment approach in its fully unsupervised implementation, referred to as \textit{Unilateral} (2a), and in the implementation where the label of the target's healthy class is used for alignment, referred to as \textit{Unilateral$^{*}$} (2b) \cite{wang2020missing}, (3) a balanced and uncertainty-aware adversarial approach \textit{BA3US} \cite{liang2020balanced} as well as two data generation approaches - (4) \textit{GenAlign} \cite{li2018cross} and (5) \textit{PixelDA} \cite{bousmalis2016domain}.
+In general, the approach proposed to \citet{li2020deep2} would also be applicable in the extreme case of \textit{Partial} DA.
+However the achieved performance as reported on a comparable experimental setting (domain shift $2 \longrightarrow 3$ on CWRU), is inferior (90.1\%) compared to the results achieved with the \textit{Unilateral} approach (98.97\%).
+Therefore, this method is not listed as an comparison method in this study.